 In the Halloween episode where Arnold and his friends fake an alien invasion, the name of the place where the "U.F.O." (actually the water tower with Christmas lights) landed is Well's Ridge.
 This is a reference to Orson Welles, who did a fake radio broadcast in which aliens landed on Earth.

 Helga's middle name, Geraldine, is a tribute to former Nickelodeon executive Geraldine Laybourne.
 This was confirmed by the show's creator Craig Bartlett in a chat in which he revealed that Geraldine was what the G. in Helga G. Pataki stood for.

 Ruth P. McDougal was originally Arnold's love interest, and as Arnold talks about her, Gerald constantly tells him that it's hopeless because she's a sixth-grader.
 However, as Lila was introduced, Ruth was phased out.

 In episode "World Records", one of the records in Arnold's book is set by a fictional person named Frannie Caudell.
-The voice of Helga is Francesca Smith, and the voice of Arnold at the time was Toran Caudell.
+The voice of Helga is Francesca Marie Smith, and the voice of Arnold at the time was Lane Toran.

 After Nickelodean green lit the pilot, it aired first as a special before Nickelodeon's first movie, Harriet The Spy.
 It was titled "Arnold" & would end up being re animated with a nearly identical premise